Ouassim-Hamdani/Interface-Hand-Digit-Recognizer/report/report.md

 ![](figures/model_cnn_loss.png)

-No large overfitting was detected, thus no need for L1, L2 regulization, or dropout method.
+No overfitting was detected, thus no need for L1, L2 regulization, or dropout method.

 ## 7. Model Evaluation

-* **VGG19:** Achieved an accuracy of `97.67%` on the test set.
+* **VGG19:** Achieved an accuracy of `97.68%` on the test set.
 (Max was `98.7%` when all layers were fully trained, we stayed with the first result)
-* **ResNet50:** Achieved an accuracy of `98.05%` on the test set.
+* **ResNet50:** Achieved an accuracy of `98.06%` on the test set.

 * **CNN Model:** Achieved an accuracy of `99.10%` on the test set.